madfam-io/plinto/docs/archive/2025-11/session-notes/strategic-positioning-session-summary-2025-11-16.md

 ## Session Overview

-This session focused on validating and correcting Plinto's "blue-ocean" market positioning through a comprehensive strategic audit and implementation of recommended actions.
+This session focused on validating and correcting Janua's "blue-ocean" market positioning through a comprehensive strategic audit and implementation of recommended actions.
 The work ensures all marketing claims are evidence-based and aligned with code reality.

 ---